SuchitReddi/coursera-dl/README.md

     --cauth <cookie content>
     --subtitle-language en,zh-CN|zh-TW
     --download-quizzes
+```
-    #Without cauth, you can't run the script successfully.
-To get cauth, login to coursera, then click on the lock symbol to the left of you address bar.
+Without cauth, you can't run the script successfully.\
+To get cauth, login to coursera, then click on the lock symbol to the left of you address bar.\
-    #There, click on cookies, then coursera.org/Cookies/CAUTH.
-After clicking CAUTH, you can see the content field.
-Click on it and then use Ctrl+A to select
+There, click on cookies, then coursera.org/Cookies/CAUTH.
+After clicking CAUTH, you can see the content field.\
+Click on it and then use Ctrl+A to select the complete content.\
-    #the complete content, if you don't use select all, you may end up copying just a little bit of it.
+If you don't use select all, you may end up copying just a little bit of it.
 Paste this in the --cauth field.
-```

 - [Coursera Downloader](#coursera-downloader)
 - [Introduction](#introduction)